nihr43/rcss-notes/README.md

 	- create table with schema of file
 	- import with `.import /file.csv table`
 2. What happens when you dump 10,000 files in a folder?
 How can you mitigate this problem.
 	- Depending on the filesystem, 10,000 files in a single directory may be too many.
-Problems of this nature could be mitigated by piping into a tool like tar or gzip
+Problems of this nature could be mitigated by piping into a tool like tar or gzip; `mysqldump | gzip sql.gz`
 3. Utilize an external service that has a REST API (S3, iPlant etc.).
 	- see rest.sh